wrist/nbmediasplit/readme.md

 # nbmediasplit

-`nbmediasplit` is a script to extract base64 encoded image and audio pcm embedded in .ipynb file and save them into specified directories.
+`nbmediasplit` is a script to extract base64 encoded image and audio PCM embedded in .ipynb file and save them into specified directories.
-`nbmediasplit` also converts ipynb file to new one which refers stored image and audio files.
+`nbmediasplit` also converts ipynb file to a new one which refers to stored image and audio files.

 ## install